-Using a HR chatbot in the recruiting process could save corporations lots of money, especially those that employ large HR teams.
+Using an HR chatbot in the recruiting process could save corporations lots of money, especially those that employ large HR teams.
 Although they might still fill positions, it usually comes at a cost.

 According to a SHRM study from 2016, the average cost per hire for companies is $4,129 and the average time it takes to fill a position is 42 days.

-Using a chatbot’s abilities to talk to multiple candidates at a time and scan thousands of resumes would reduce this time to hire.
+Using a chatbot’s ability to talk to multiple candidates at a time and scan thousands of resumes would reduce the time to hire.
 Additionally, HR chatbots could potentially help recruiters select the most qualified candidate with better precision, decreasing the chances of wasting time and money on the wrong selection.